Skeena Cat Skiing

 Our basecamp consists of warm insulated bedroom tents that are 12’ x 12’ ; one very large common tent and the shower house.
 Most guests will share a tent with a friend, but there are several single-bedroom tents that will be allotted to solo travellers and other guests on a first-come-first-served basis.

 - The common tent contains the kitchen, dining, and lounging areas.
 Our wood-burning stove provides the heat as well as a cozy atmosphere.
 A boot dryer is also located in the common tent.

-- The heated bedroom tents each have two single beds with comfortable mattresses, warm bedding, a fluffy pillow, a coat rack, a night table, and an electrical outlet.
-New this season in the bedroom tents are porta-potty toilets.
+- The heated bedroom tents each have two single beds with comfortable mattresses, warm bedding, a fluffy pillow, a coat rack, a night table, and an electrical outlets, and porta-potty toilets.

 - The shower house has shower stalls and sinks with the water being heated by an on-demand system.
 We supply towels, organic shampoo, conditioner, and soap.

 - Hot tubs to soak tired muscles after an epic day of powder skiing.